 Dignity Alliance Massachusetts is comprised of an amazing group of experts and advocates in a wide range of related fields.
-We have shared some brief biographies of the leadership.
+We have shared brief biographies of some leaders.
 This alphabetic list does not include everyone.

 Frank Baskin chairs the Behavioral Health Work Group.
 A social worker for more than five decades, Frank has worked directly with older adults, their families, and providers in nursing homes, other congregate facilities and within the community.
 He has leadership positions on the Nursing Home Committee for Mass Chapter NASW, and the Older Adult Behavioral Health Network (formerly Mass Aging and Mental Health Coalition – MAMHC.

 Charlie Carr is a disability rights pioneer who has been active in the independent living and disability rights community for over 40 years.
 He is a co-founder of Dignity Alliance Massachusetts.

 Meg Coffin co-leads the Home and Community-Based Services Work Group.
 Since 2017, she has served as CEO of the Center for Living & Working, a non-profit independent living center in Worcester that empowers persons with disabilities through innovative programs.